dotnet/aspnetcore/test/gtest-1.8.0/docs/XcodeGuide.md

 Here is the quick guide for using Google Test in your Xcode project.

-  1. Download the source from the [website](http://code.google.com/p/googletest) using this command: `svn checkout http://googletest.googlecode.com/svn/trunk/ googletest-read-only`
+  1. Download the source from the [website](http://code.google.com/p/googletest) using this command: `svn checkout http://googletest.googlecode.com/svn/trunk/ googletest-read-only`.
   1. Open up the `gtest.xcodeproj` in the `googletest-read-only/xcode/` directory and build the gtest.framework.
-  1. Create a new "Shell Tool" target in your Xcode project called something like "UnitTests"
+  1. Create a new "Shell Tool" target in your Xcode project called something like "UnitTests".
-  1. Add the gtest.framework to your project and add it to the "Link Binary with Libraries" build phase of "UnitTests"
+  1. Add the gtest.framework to your project and add it to the "Link Binary with Libraries" build phase of "UnitTests".
-  1. Add your unit test source code to the "Compile Sources" build phase of "UnitTests"
+  1. Add your unit test source code to the "Compile Sources" build phase of "UnitTests".
   1. Edit the "UnitTests" executable and add an environment variable named "DYLD\_FRAMEWORK\_PATH" with a value equal to the path to the framework containing the gtest.framework relative to the compiled executable.
-  1. Build and Go
+  1. Build and Go.

 The following sections further explain each of the steps listed above in depth, describing in more detail how to complete it including some variations.